Dynamic Information Design with Diminishing Sensitivity Over News: Related Literature and Predictions of Other Belief-Based Utility Models

 \subsection{Related Decision-Theoretic Work on Information Preference}

 Several paper in decision theory have studied models of preference over dynamic information structures. \citet{dillenberger2010preferences} shows that preference for one-shot resolution of uncertainty is equivalent to a weakened version of independence, provided the preference satisfies recursivity.
-This result does not apply here because our mean-based model of news utility violates recursivity \textemdash{} it can be shown that a news-utility agent may strictly prefer a 0\% chance of winning a prize over a 1\% chance of winning it, if he will gradually learn about the outcome of the lottery and has high enough loss aversion (see Online Appendix \ref{subsec:Preference-for-Dominated}).\footnote{\citet*{dreyfuss2019expectations} show that the percentile-based news-utility model can also predict preference over dominated lotteries.
-They use this result to explain the empirical evidence of people making dominated choices in strategy-proof mechanisms.} \citet{dillenberger2018additive} axiomatize a general class of additive belief-based preferences in the domain of two-stage lotteries, relaxing recursivity and the independence axiom.
+This result does not apply here because our mean-based model of news utility violates recursivity \textemdash{} it can be shown that a news-utility agent may strictly prefer a 0\% chance of winning a prize over a 1\% chance of winning it, if he will gradually learn about the outcome of the lottery and has high enough loss aversion (see Online Appendix \ref{subsec:Preference-for-Dominated}). \citet{dillenberger2018additive} axiomatize a general class of additive belief-based preferences in the domain of two-stage lotteries, relaxing recursivity and the independence axiom.
 In the case of $T=2,$ our news-utility model belongs to the class they characterize.
-Under this specialization, our work may be thought of as studying the information design problem, with and without commitment, using some of \citet{dillenberger2018additive}'s additive belief-based preferences. \citet{dillenberger2018additive} also provide high-level conditions for additive belief-based preferences to exhibit preference for one-shot resolution.
-We are able to find more interpretable and easy-to-verify conditions for the sub-optimality of one-shot resolution, working with a specific sub-class of their preferences. \citet*{gul2019random} axiomatize a class of preferences over non-instrumental information called risk consumption preferences, including a novel ``peak-trough'' utility specification.
+Under this specialization, our work may be thought of as studying the information design problem, with and without commitment, using some of \citet{dillenberger2018additive}'s additive belief-based preferences. \citet*{gul2019random} axiomatize a class of preferences over non-instrumental information called risk consumption preferences, including a novel ``peak-trough'' utility specification.
 In contrast, we study the implications diminishing sensitivity, a classical assumption from the behavioral economics literature.
 Our model is not a risk consumption preference (see Online Appendix \ref{subsec:Risk-Consumption-Preferences}).
-Finally, our work differs from the strand of decision theory literature in that we also study a cheap-talk game with an informed sender who lacks commitment power.